Published by: Arcarix Editorial Team|Topic lane: Recovery and pressure|2026-04-24|6 min read

 Two Types of Burnout

 Leakage burnout happens when your "Output" and "Wealth" elements are too strong, and your "Resource" is weak.
-You are literally bleeding energy into projects and people without ever stopping to recharge.
-This feels like being hollowed out.
+You may be giving energy to projects and people without leaving enough time to recharge.
+This can feel hollow and depleted.

 Burnout by Blockage